x287xtesting/odin-project-advanced-html-and-css-last-project/README.md

 ## Notes

-I was just focusing on the layout and getting it to looks as close to the design as possible so no focus on accessibility and performance.
+I was just focusing on the layout and getting it to looks as close to the design as possible so no focus on accessibility and performance, also I didn't change the default fonts.

 I used [Font Awesome](https://fontawesome.com/) for the icons, and sometimes they're being loaded after the page has fully rendered which is causing some rendering issues.